On the relativistic effect in the Dirac--Fock theory: Models and main results

-\begin{remark}[Higher order relativistic correction] In linear Dirac eigenvalue problems, higher order relativistic correction can be obtained.
-However, for a ground-state energy of nonlinear problems, this might not be possible, as the continuity of the nonlinear term w.r.t. $c^{-1}$ is not clear.
-The error bound in Theorem \ref{th:rela-correction} is $o(c^{-2})$ rather than $\cO(c^{-4})$ is due to this continuity problem (see estimate \eqref{eq:6.2}).
+\begin{remark}[Higher order relativistic correction] It is possible to get higher order relativistic correction terms if the DF minimizer is unique for $c$ large enough.
+However, if DF minimizers are not unique for $c$ large enough, this might be problematic, since the continuity of the nonlinear term w.r.t. $c^{-1}$ is not clear.
+The error bound in Theorem \ref{th:rela-correction} is $o(c^{-2})$ rather than $\cO(c^{-4})$ is due to this continuity problem (see estimate \eqref{eq:6.2}). \end{remark}